kwmorlock/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a) O(n) When input increases the runtime will increase at the same rate, not a bad solution compared to some other Big O run times.
+(In big O notation ignores the plus)

 b) O(n^2) Not a good run time, because of nested loops that all rely on n.
+(redo)

+new response O(n log n) This is a usable solution that isnt ideal, as the input grows, the runtime grows at only a slightly faster rate, this is often seen with mergesort

 c) O(n) This is a recursive function that runs linear.